ABKM – Akhil Bhartiya Kshatriya Mahasabha | Founded by Raja Balwant Singh Ji, Awagarh

 ย

-Introduction to Akhil Bhartiya Kshatriya Mahasabha
+Preface to Akhil Bhartiya Kshatriya Mahasabha

-Raja Balwant Singh Ji of Awagarh, along with Rajarshi Raja Udai Pratap Singh Ji Bisen of Bhinga and Thakur Umrao Singh Ji of Kotla, led the foundation of the Mahasabha.
+ย Raja Balwant Singh Ji of Awagarh, along with Rajarshi Raja Udai Pratap Singh Ji Bisen of Bhinga and Thakur Umrao Singh Ji of Kotla, led the foundation of the Mahasabha.
 Their combined vision aimed to restore Kshatriya pride and leadership in society.

-Historical Context: The Aftermath of 1857
+literal environment The Aftermath of 1857

 The Need for Organized Resistance